My Favourite Ever Beauty Advice

 Skin is Skin

-Ah, the wise words of Harley Street dermatologist Dr Sam Bunting.
+Ah, the wise words of Harley Street dermatologist and blogger Dr Sam Bunting.
 Dr Sam’s skincare philosophy is simple- cleanse thoroughly, go gentle on skin and always wear SPF… Oh yes, and don’t go too fussy on the products.

 That means not over-spending on a whole raft of individual products when just a couple would do, and it means you don’t necessarily need a separate eye cream.